-This Salmon Nicoise Salad is perfect meal for a picnic food/bbq/potluck or just the perfect meal for spring!
-Just if you’re not across the road from a park like me instead of roasting the potatoes just boil them.
+This Salmon Nicoise Salad is a perfect meal for a picnic food/bbq/potluck or just the perfect meal for spring!
+If you’re not close to an oven instead of roasting the potatoes boil them.

 What is Nicoise Salad?